 Intel® Core™ i5 vs. i7: What are the differences?

-In general, computers with Intel Core i5 processors will be less expensive than those with Core i7 processors.
-Core i5 is Intel's mainstream processor line, sitting between the more economical Core i3 chips and high-performance i7 and i9 models.
-However, be aware that within each processor family, different microarchitectures and internal componentry can make a particular i5 model run faster than a specific i7 model, so always check the tech specs.
+In general, Intel Core i5 processors will be less expensive than Core i7 processors.
+They are Intel's mainstream processor line, sitting between the more economical Core i3 chips and high-performance i7 and i9 models.
+However, be aware that within each processor family, different microarchitectures and internal componentry can make a particular i5 model run faster than a specific i7 model.
+So always check the specs.

 Desktop and laptop computers with Intel i5 processors are extremely capable devices.
 If you primarily use your home computer or laptop for Internet browsing and light application work, consider an Intel Core i5.